oils-for-unix/oils/doc/warts.md

 - Most users won't see these literal forms very much.
 They're more useful for testing and frameworks rather than simple scripts/applications.

+## In `read :x`, The Colon is a "Pseudo-Sigil"

+Sigils like `$` and `@` are [statically parsed](https://www.oilshell.org/blog/2019/02/07.html), but the optional `:` is
+dynamically parsed by every builtin that supports it.

+This is a minor inconsistency, but I like having a symbol for a variable to be mutated.

 ## Related

 - The doc on [compatibility quirks](quirks.html) relates to the OSH language.